Email & Password

 Section titled “How it works”- Your application redirects the user to

-/t/{slug}/login(or Kotauth redirects them there as part of an OAuth2 Authorization Code flow). - The user enters their username or email and password.
+/t/{slug}/authorizeto begin an OAuth2 Authorization Code flow.
+Kotauth renders the hosted login page. - The user enters their username or email and password.

 - Kotauth verifies the credentials, enforces MFA if required, and issues an authorization code.